-Experimental setup.
+a, Experimental setup.
 Head-fixed mice are presented with sounds from an ultrasonic speaker.
 During behavior, mice receive water rewards through a lick spout.
-In a subset of mice, tetrodes were implanted in ACtx to record spiking activity.

-GO/NO-GO task design.
+In a subset of mice, tetrodes were implanted in ACtx to record spiking activity. b, GO/NO-GO task design.
 Left: example NO-GO trials.
-From top to bottom: spectrogram of an example low-to-high contrast trial (colorbar indicates volume in dB SPL); waveform for sample spectrogram; example spectrogram for a high-to-low contrast trial; waveform for example spectrogram; temporally jittered response window to estimate false alarms over time; schematic lick responses during in the window; timeout delivered after the first lick for 7 seconds.
+From top to bottom: spectrogram of an example low-to-high contrast trial (colorbar indicates volume in dB SPL); waveform for sample spectrogram; example spectrogram for a high-to-low contrast trial; waveform for example spectrogram; temporally jittered response window to estimate false alarms over time; schematic lick responses in the response window; timeout of 7 seconds delivered after the first lick.
 Vertical red dashed line indicates the contrast switch after 3 seconds.
 Black horizontal scale bar indicates 1s.
 Right: example GO trials.
-From top to bottom: same as in left panel, except the response window immediately follows target presentation and licks within the target window trigger a ~5uL water reward.

-Target manipulation example waveforms.
+From top to bottom: same as in left panel, except the response window immediately follows target presentation and licks within the target window trigger a ~5µL water reward. c, Target manipulation example waveforms.
 Top: overlaid trials where target volume differed.
 Volume is indicated by the amplitude and colorbar, with low volume targets shaded in cyan, and high volume targets shaded in magenta.
 Bottom: overlaid trials where target timing differed.
-Target timing is indicated in the colorbar, with light magenta targets occurring shortly after the contrast switch, and darker targets occurring at increasing delays.
-The red vertical dashed line indicates the contrast switch
+Target timing is indicated by the colorbar, with light magenta targets occurring shortly after the contrast switch, and darker targets occurring at increasing delays.
+The red vertical dashed line indicates the contrast switch. d, Normative model of the task.
+Left inset shows volume distributions for backgrounds (light lines) and targets (dark lines) in low and high contrast.
+(1) Spike generation process: a 1-dimensional sensory stimulus consisting of a background that transitions between low and high contrast (light lines) with superimposed targets (solid dots) feeds into a model neuron.
+The response of the model neuron is governed by a sigmoidal function which then generates stochastic spikes through a Poisson process.
+(2) Based on the observed spiking, a variance estimator integrates spike counts to estimate the current variance of the stimulus.
+(3) This estimate is then used to adjust the gain of the model neuron to optimize the estimate of stimulus variance at each time step.
+(4) The average change in gain of the model after each contrast transition.
+Dashed lines and dots indicate the time taken to reach half of the range of gain values in each contrast. e, Model psychometric functions.
+Discriminability between model spike rates in response to the background and targets as a function of contrast and target volume.
+Light dots indicate model discriminability whereas the solid lines indicate logistic fits to the data (see Methods).
+Dashed lines indicate detection thresholds (defined as αβ from the logistic fit).
+Arrow indicates target mean of 1.50 which is the volume used to assess time courses in f. f, Model target discrimination as a function of time and contrast.
+Dashed vertical line indicates the time where the background contrast changes. g, Model predictions for the effects of contrast on psychometric thresholds, slopes, and adaptation times.